sttp-book/sttp-book/chapters/pragmatic-testing/testing-pyramid.md

 Manual testing has lots of disadvantages, but sometimes impossible to avoid.
 However, even in cases where automation is fully possible, manual exploratory testing can be useful.
-The wikipedia page on [Exploratory Testing](https://en.wikipedia.org/wiki/Exploratory_testing) is well written and we point the reader to it.
+The Wikipedia page on [Exploratory Testing](https://en.wikipedia.org/wiki/Exploratory_testing) is well written and we point the reader to it.